-Publication details for Professor Simon HackettMasson, H., Balfe, M., Hackett, S. & Phillips, J. (2013).
+Publication details for Professor of Child Abuse and Neglect Simon HackettMasson, H., Balfe, M., Hackett, S. & Phillips, J. (2013).
 Lost without a Trace?
 Social Networking and Social Research with a Hard-to-Reach Population.
 British Journal of Social Work 43(1): 24-40.

 - Publication type: Journal Article